maxplanck-ie/ultraheatmap/README.md

 ### Installation

-First, create a new conda environment with all the Prerequisites by running the following command line:
+First clone the repository

+             git clone https://github.com/maxplanck-ie/ultraheatmap.git

+From with in the repository, create a conda environment from yml (yaml)

               conda env create -f requirements.yaml

-Afterwards, get the source code:

-             git clone https://github.com/maxplanck-ie/ultraheatmap.git

 Then activate the environment: